snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 - Light blue 832HD is Trial 6
 - 353ND is Trial 2
 - 301 is Trial 3

+  - 301 Displays the highest resistivity, increasing with voltage

 ### **Reversed Polarity I/Vs for 301, 353ND and 832HD**
 <img width="831" alt="Screenshot 2025-05-13 at 2 30 30 PM" src="https://github.com/user-attachments/assets/10669ae4-57ab-43f0-86d0-24813798e396" />

+- 301 Continues to show the lowest current in the negative voltage region, maintaining symmetry with its positive voltage behavior.

 ___
 ### **Reversed Polarity Resistivity vs Voltage Plots for 301, 353ND and 832HD**